kadena-io/pact-5/README.md

 pact --lsp
 ```

+We currently support the following featureset:
+- Document diagnostics
+- Hover information (Builtins and user specified docs)
+- Jump to definition (Toplevel)

 > [!NOTE]
 > We continue to add specifics on major editors such as Emacs, vim, and VSCode.